Barrett's confirmation could erode Americans' financial protections for a generation

 “An ideologically aligned conservative 6–3 majority is going to have the opportunity to turn back the clock, not just a decade, but maybe as much as a century on some of the most fundamental economic and financial rights that Americans have,” says Dennis Kelleher, the co-founder and president of Better Markets, a Wall Street reform nonprofit.

-Barrett has served on the Seventh Circuit Court of Appeals for just three years, so her record on questions of financial regulation is not extensive.
+Barrett has served on the 7th Circuit Court of Appeals for just three years, so her record on questions of financial regulation is not extensive.
 But her rulings show a pattern of siding with corporations at the expense of consumers or workers.
-An analysis from the left-leaning watchdog Accountable.Us found that in 32 cases that came before her on the Seventh Circuit where consumers accused a business of mistreatment, Barrett sided with companies 78 percent of the time.
+An analysis from the left-leaning watchdog Accountable.Us found that in 32 cases that came before her on the 7th Circuit where consumers accused a business of mistreatment, Barrett sided with companies 78 percent of the time.

 This summer, for instance, Barrett authored a decision against a group of Grubhub drivers who had accused the food delivery company of failing to pay them overtime.
 The decision required them to take their claims to private arbitration, finding that the drivers didn’t qualify for an exemption that would have allowed them to pursue their case in the courts.
 In a different case this summer, Barrett wrote another decision rejecting a claim to overtime pay, this one from a group of Wisconsin truck drivers.